kartikdutt18/Algorithms-and-Data-Structures-Coursera/README.md

 ### About this Repo

-Contains Solutions to weekly programming assignments.They will be programmed in python and C++.
+Contains Solutions to weekly programming assignments for Data Structures and Algorithms Course on Coursera.They will be programmed in python and C++.
 Feel free to comment the code and send pull requests.

 ### Link to the Course: